-$^{}$ BIOL 2401, 2402 and PSYC 2301 and application to the ADN program are prerequisite to RNSG 1430
+\\ BIOL 2401, 2402 and PSYC 2301 or 1300 and application to the ADN program are prerequisite to RNSG 1430.
+Students with less than 15 semester hours should take PSYC 1300; others should take PSYC 2301.

-LVN TO ADN NURSING AAS TRANSITION PROGRAM
+VN TO ADN NURSING TRANSITION AAS

 Students must be currently a licensed vocational nurse to be eligible for the program.
-The TVCC ADN program is fully accredited by the Accreditation Commission for Education in Nursing (3343 Peachtree Rd., NE, Suite 850, Atlanta, GA 30326, 404-975-5000).
+The TVCC ADN program is fully accredited by the Accreditation Commission for Education in Nursing 3343 Peachtree Rd., NE, Suite 850, Atlanta, GA 30326, 404-975-5000).

 The deadline for completing all pre-admission testing requirements and for submitting the online application is December 1.
 Applicants will have until January 31 to submit fall semester transcripts and TSI completion documentation.
 There is a selection process for this program.
 It is the student's responsibility to read the current brochure at www.tvcc.edu/healthscience.
+Students may apply if they expect to complete the prerequisite courses or become TSI complete by the end of the fall semester.